MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 - *Open in Excel*, where the [!INCLUDE [prod_short](../includes/prod_short.md)] platform produces an Excel workbook with the data as read-only.
 - *Edit in Excel*, which uses the [!INCLUDE [prod_short](../includes/prod_short.md)] add-in for Excel.
 The Excel add-in reads data from [!INCLUDE [prod_short](../includes/prod_short.md)] using the page exposed as an OData web service endpoint.
 Any writes back to [!INCLUDE [prod_short](../includes/prod_short.md)] are also done through this web service endpoint.

-For more information, see [Using Excel for Viewing and Editing Business Central data](/dynamics365/business-central/across-work-with-excel).
+For more information, see [Viewing and Editing in Excel From Business Central](/dynamics365/business-central/across-work-with-excel).

 Power users can use Excel as the design tool for the layout of analytical reports and then upload the Excel layout workbook to [!INCLUDE [prod_short](../includes/prod_short.md)].
 Any user who has access to these reports can run them.
 When the [!INCLUDE [prod_short](../includes/prod_short.md)] server generates the Excel report, it merges the Excel layout workbook with data and sends the resulting Excel workbook to the user as a downloaded file.
-For more information, see [Using Excel to design analytical reports](/dynamics365/business-central/ui-excel-report-layouts?tabs=any-report).
+For more information, see [Working with Microsoft Excel Layouts](/dynamics365/business-central/ui-excel-report-layouts?tabs=any-report).

 > [!TIP]